dbrown499/winter-2025-technical-interview-practice/lesson15-conditional-logic/README.md

 "Why do we use conditional statements in programming?"
 Post the question in Slack, have everyone submit their answers simultaneously after a 5-minute timer.

+Answer: We use conditional statements in programming to control the flow of a program based on certain conditions.
+They allow the program to make decisions and execute different code depending on whether specific criteria are met.
+This is essential for handling various scenarios and making programs dynamic, responsive, and more intelligent.

 ## Topic Overview (20 minutes):

 Quick review of conditional logic: Review if, else, and else if statements.